 8. Explore downtown for the best shops and cafes

 El Centro in Isla Mujeres has such cute shops and cafes that simply walking around and enjoying a couple is a must!
-I really loved walking down the hip pedestrian-only streets in downtown (Miguel Hidalgo street) and seeing all the terraces and fun bars.
+I really loved walking down the hip pedestrian-only streets downtown (Miguel Hidalgo street) and seeing all the terraces and fun bars.

 For late-night fun and dancing, El Patio and Fayne’s are two popular Caribbean bars in town, while Cafe Mogagua offers the best coffee and breakfast.
 And if you’re looking for the coolest beachfront swing bar, head to Buho’s!